alveko/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 ### 4. Deploy to Lambda@Edge

-Deploying your funciton to Lambda@Edge implies two steps: creating a function version, and associating the function version with your CloudFront distribution by selecting an appicable Cache Behavior and an event trigger type (viewer request, viewer response, origin request or origin response).
+Deploying your function to Lambda@Edge implies two steps: creating a function version, and associating the function version with your CloudFront distribution by selecting an applicable Cache Behavior and an event trigger type (viewer request, viewer response, origin request or origin response).

 Publishing a function version means creating an immutable snapshot of your function.
-By associating an immutable function version with your CloudFront distribution, you ensure that any further changes to the code or the configuration of your Lamdba function does not affect your CloudFront traffic immedeatly, until you explicitly associate another function version with it.
+By associating an immutable function version with your CloudFront distribution, you ensure that any further changes to the code or the configuration of your Lambda@Edge function does not affect your CloudFront traffic immediately, until you explicitly associate another function version with it.
 This way you can safely modify your function code and test it, before you associate it with your CloudFront distribution.

-You can do both of these steps separately, or alternetively you can do both of them at once by choosing `Deploy to Lambda@Edge` under `Actions`.
+You can do both of these steps separately, or alternatively you can do both of them at once by choosing `Deploy to Lambda@Edge` under `Actions`.

 <details><summary>Show/hide the screenshot</summary>

 <kbd>![x](./img/08-deploy-to-lambda-edge-1.png)</kbd>
 </details><br/>

-You will be presented with `Deploy to Lambda@Edge` page where you cofigure the properties of the CloudFront trigger for your Lambda function.
+You will be presented with `Deploy to Lambda@Edge` page where you configure the properties of the CloudFront trigger for your Lambda function.

 Set the trigger properties as shown below and click `Deploy`

 Field | Value
 --- | ---
-Distribution | Select the distribution created for this workshop Cache beavior | `*` (the default cache bahavior matching all URI paths) CloudFront event | `Origin response`
+Distribution | Select the distribution created for this workshop Cache beavior | `*` (the default cache behavior matching all URI paths) CloudFront event | `Origin response`

 <details><summary>Show/hide the screenshot</summary>